cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/ps8.2_field-charge.md

 Since the fields are equal and opposite, $E_{net} = 0~\text{N/C}$

-**Conceptual:**
 If both charges were positive, the fields would add at the midpoint, pointing away from each charge, resulting in a nonzero field.
 </details>

-3. **Computation:** Three point charges are arranged at the corners of an equilateral triangle (side 0.50 m): +4.0 μC at A, +4.0 μC at B, and -4.0 μC at C. Find the magnitude and direction of the net electric field at the center of the triangle.
+3. Three point charges are arranged at the corners of an equilateral triangle (side 0.50 m): +4.0 μC at A, +4.0 μC at B, and -4.0 μC at C. Find the magnitude and direction of the net electric field at the center of the triangle.

-   **Conceptual:** Why does the symmetry of the arrangement affect the direction of the net electric field at the center?
+    Why does the symmetry of the arrangement affect the direction of the net electric field at the center?

 <details markdown="1">
 <summary>Solution</summary>